-The more likely mechanism is overconsumption of food.
-Overconsumption of food is akin to goal‐directed drug taking; it is under the control of the ventral striatal and prefrontal control and becomes habitual and compulsive driven predominantly by the dorsal striatum, with loss of executive control.
+The more likely mechanism is the overconsumption of food.
+Overconsumption of food is akin to goal‐directed drug-taking; it is under the control of the ventral striatal and prefrontal control and becomes habitual and compulsive driven predominantly by the dorsal striatum, with loss of executive control.

-Acute administration of the drug of abuse produces a rise in acumbens dopamine.
+Acute administration of the drug of abuse produces a rise in acumens dopamine.
 Then, sensitization of the mesolimbic dopaminergic systems leads to an enhanced salience and consequent motivation towards drug‐related cues.
-Development of addiction is associated with a decrease in striatal D2 receptors, linked to a reward deficiency syndrome, where greater levels of drug are taken to produce the same level of reward.
+Development of addiction is associated with a decrease in striatal D2 receptors, linked to a reward deficiency syndrome, where greater levels of drugs are taken to produce the same level of reward.

 Using sugar addiction models, an opiate‐mediated withdrawal syndrome has been demonstrated.

-Opioid circuitry in both the nucleus acumbens and the ventral palladium mediate taste-reactivity responses to palatable events.
+Opioid circuitry in both the nucleus acumens and the ventral palladium mediate taste-reactivity responses to palatable events.